-•patch_centers (PointCloud) - The centers to extract patches around. •patch_shape((1, n_dims) tuple or ndarray, optional) - The size of the patch to extract
+•patch_centers (PointCloud) - The centers to extract patches around.

+•patch_shape ((1, n_dims) tuple or ndarray, optional) - The size of the patch to extract
-•sample_offsets ((n_offsets, n_dims) ndarray or None, optional) - The offsets to sample from within a patch.
-So (0, 0) is the centre of the patch (no offset) and (1, 0) would be sampling the patch from 1 pixel up the first axis away from the centre.
-If None, then no offsets are applied.

-•as_single_array (bool, optional) - If True, an (n_center, n_offset, n_channels, patch_shape) ndarray, thus a single numpy array is returned containing each patch.
-If False, a list of n_center n_offset Image objects is returned representing each patch.

-Returnspatches (list or ndarray) - Returns the extracted patches.
+- •sample_offsets ((n_offsets, n_dims) ndarray or None, optional) The offsets to sample from within a patch.
+So (0,0) is the centre of the patch (no offset) and (1,0) would be sampling the patch from 1 pixel up the first axis away from the centre.
+If None, then no offsets are applied. - •as_single_array (bool, optional) If True , an (n_center, n_offset, n_channels, patch_shape) ndarray, thus a single numpy array is returned containing each patch.
+If False , a list of n_center n_offset Image objects is returned representing each patch. - Returnspatches (list or ndarray) Returns the extracted patches.
 Returns a list if as_single_array=True and an ndarray if as_single_array=False.

-RaisesValueError - If image is not 2D extract_patches_around_landmarks (group=None, patch_shape=(16, 16), sample_offsets=None, as_single_array=True)
+extract_patches_around_landmarks (group=None, patch_shape=(16, 16), sample offsets=None, as single array=True)